daschl/grok/README.md

 }
 ```

+Note that compiling the pattern is an expensive operation, so very similar to plain regex handling the `compile`
+operation should be performed once and then the `match_against` method on the pattern can be called repeatedly
+in a loop or iterator.
+The returned pattern is not bound to the lifteime of the original grok instance so it can
+be passed freely around.
+For performance reasons the `Match` returned is bound to the pattern lifetime so keep
+them close together or clone/copy out the containing results as needed.

 ## License
 `grok` is distributed under the terms of the Apache License (Version 2.0).
 See LICENSE for details.